Butternut Squash Fries

 The main difference between butternut squash and sweet potatoes?
 B-nut squash has about half the calories & carbs of sweet potatoes.
-While there is absolutely nothing wrong with a sweet potato, butternut squash can be a nice “high volume” food, when you’re craving a big serving or you’re watching your calorie intake.
+While there is absolutely nothing wrong with sweet potato, butternut squash can be an excellent “high volume” food when you’re craving a big serving or you’re watching your calorie intake.
+Looking for more high volume snack recipes?
+Check out this post!

 - Try to cut your squash into even-sized pieces so it cooks at the same rate.